theo2612/PainfulBot/TwitcHack.md

 		- points are tiered random amount
 		- and/or random item
 	- Players lose points for failed attempts or getting caught.
+- **Hit Points System**
+    - Players start with a maximum hit point value
+    - Players HP can regen over time
+    - Players run attacks
+        - if succeed they gain points
+        - if fail they lose HP
+        - HP must be >= 1 to roll attacks
 - **Leveling Up**:
 	- Players can level up
 	- Unlocking more advanced commands and abilities.